SWEG-2014-EC-Batch/Code_Tamers/README.md

 This repo is created for the sake of storing and sharing code's that are written by the team Code Tamers.

-We aim to make this repo as clean and navigable as possible to make our teacher and classmates or anbody that acess this repo be able to understand.
+We aim to make this repo as clean and navigable as possible to make our teacher and classmates or anbody that access this repo be able to understand.

 ## How to get our Repo